Prince Harry in New York – Day 2

 “I don’t know what the image is of me.
 There is always the image that’s been given to me, but people have their own opinions, it’s the media that likes to stamp on the image which isn’t really me.”

-Tagged Celebrities, Children, HIV/AIDS, Official Visit, Polo, Prince Harry, Prince Seeiso, Sentebale, Sport, United States of America.
+Tagged Celebrities, Children, HIV/AIDS, Official Visit, Patronage, Polo, Prince Harry of Wales, Prince Seeiso of Lesotho, Sentebale, Sport, United States of America.